-One huge reason I love going to Taiwan is that they are full of Hot Springs, or better known as Wen Chuen ??.
-In Singapore, our closest claim to a natural hot spring is a tap in Sembawang, so you can see why I’m so fascinated by the proliferation of them in Taiwan!
-Not only are hot springs found just about everywhere in Taiwan, but there are even different types of Hot Spring waters, and in my grad trip in 2007, I had the chance to try out 5 of them, all in different parts of Taiwan.
+One huge reason I love going to Taiwan is that they are full of hot springs, or Wen Chuen.
+In Singapore, our closest claim to a natural hot spring is a single tap in Sembawang, so I’m just fascinated by the proliferation of them in Taiwan!
+Not only are hot springs found just about everywhere in Taiwan, but there are even different types of hot spring waters and I’ve happily tried all those I’ve come across.

 Bathing in hot springs is so refreshing.
-In cold weather it’s an absolute joy to be all warm and fuzzy, and practically immune to the chill when you emerge… for awhile at least!
-And you would think the hot springs would be intolerable in warm weather, hot springs always leave me feeling refreshed, relaxed, and really hungry.
+In cold weather it’s an absolute joy to be all warm and practically immune to the chill when you emerge from the bath… for awhile at least!
+And you would think the hot springs would be intolerable in warm weather, but somehow despite the temperature, I always emerge feeling refreshed, relaxed, and… really hungry.

-There are certain rules to follow when bathing in the hot springs.
+There are certain rules to follow when bathing in hot springs in Taiwan

-- Don’t bring things into the pool with you – and remember to remove your jewellery so it doesn’t rust!
+- Don’t bring things into the pool with you to keep it clean – and remember to remove your jewellery so it doesn’t rust!

-- Bring a water bottle and keep yourself hydrated – the hot water dehydrates you quickly.
+- Bring a water bottle and drink often – the hot water dehydrates you very quickly.

 - Wash yourself before you enter the pools, and wash yourself again when you get out.
 There are usually showers or taps in plain sight.

 - Don’t soak for too long at one go.
-You can spend the whole afternoon there if you like, but pop in and out every few minutes or so you don’t overheat.
+You can spend the whole afternoon at the hot springs if you like, but pop in and out of the water every few minutes or so you don’t overheat.
 I usually can soak a little longer for my first bath, but after that it’s a 5-10 minute dip and air rotation.

-- Take note of the cleaning time for the pool!
+- Take note of the cleaning time for the pools!
 Normally they close the hot spring pools for a short period in the middle of the day to clean.
-It can range from half an hour to longer) to clean, so find out the times beforehand if possible so you don’t get caught waiting.
+It can range from half an hour to a few hours, so find out the times beforehand if possible so you don’t get caught waiting.
 I missed out on checking out Yang Ming Shan’s hot springs because of this!

-Millennium Hot Springs – Bei Tou ??
-Public Baths
+Millennium Hot Spring – Bei Tou Public Baths

-Easily reached via MRT – you have to change for just one stop at Bei Tou station for Xin Bei Tou.
-The baths are just a quick walk from the Xin Bei Tou MRT station, located near the Hot Springs park, down the road just after the Hot Spring museum* and before Hell Valley
+Easily reached via MRT along the Xin Dian – Dan Shui line, change at Bei Tou station for Xin Bei Tou.
+The baths are just a quick walk from the Xin Bei Tou MRT station, located near the Hot springs park and down the road after the Hot Spring museum and before Hell Valley

-I’ve visited this particular bath 3 times to date, because it’s the most convenient (in Taipei) and also because it’s really cheap – it costs just NT40 to enter.
+I’ve visited this particular bath several times because it’s very conveniently located and also because it’s really cheap – it costs just NT40 to enter.
 There are lockers to stash your stuff too for another NT20.

-It’s the public baths, so it’s like a public swimming pool – you get all sorts of people sharing the baths.
-Most of the people are old folks though – there are hardly any young people who seem to like hot springs in Taiwan – or perhaps they prefer the private baths?
-There are a whole slew of private bath/hot spring hotels around the area which couples might prefer.
-I personally like that it’s common so friends of different genders can hang out together.
-You might get lotsa weird stares by the old folk for being young, foreign, and in a bikini.
-But hey, you’re a tourist, who cares!
+These public baths feel like a public swimming pool complex – you get all sorts of people sharing the baths.
+Most of the people I saw were older folks though – there doesn’t seem to be that many young people who like hot springs in Taiwan – or perhaps they prefer the private baths – there are a whole slew of private bath/hot spring hotels around the area which give you more privacy and exclusivity.
+I personally like these public baths as it’s a cheap and easy way to be introduced to the hot spring culture and you get to people watch the mostly local crowd.

 There are 4 pools here, with different levels of hotness from the lowest to the highest.

 - Level 4 (covered by the pavilion) is kinda prickly painful!
 I’ve only ever made it so far as my knees… only the real hardcore hot spring lovers or grizzled tough skin folk stay in here!

-* Hot Spring Museum – it’s free to enter, and pretty informative.
-Little old ladies (volunteers I think) act as guides in this 2 storey museum built in a restored building.
-The top level talks about the history of the Bei Tou area as is styled after old Japanese houses.
+Hot Spring Museum – it’s free to enter, and pretty informative.
+Little old ladies (volunteers I think) act as guides in this 2-storey museum built in a restored building.
+The top level talks about the history of the Bei Tou area and is styled after old Japanese houses.
 The bottom level talks about hot springs in general, the science and global history, and is completely different looking for the other level as it is styled after the western baths.
 Pretty interesting tour if you’re waiting around for the baths to be cleaned…

 Hell’s Valley – further along the river and the closest you can get to the ‘source’ of the hot spring water, it’s a geothermal pool of steaming sulphur water.
 This is hot spring water you DON’T want to be soaking in as it’s steaming HOT; you’d probably cook alive if you fell in!
 Oddly, in my head I kept calling this place Hell’s Kitchen.
 Or Devil’s Valley.